synnea/the-modern-witcher/README.md

 ### Deployment Writeup <a name="deployment-writeup"></a>

-To deploy tanDev on heroku, I took the following steps:
+To deploy The Modern Witcher on heroku, I took the following steps:

 1. I created a requirements.txt file using the terminal command pip freeze > requirements.txt.